kelseymh/G4CMP/README.md

 setting the Miller indices (hkl) with `$G4CMP\_MILLER\_H`, `\_K`, and `\_L`.

-The environment variable `$G4CMP\_MAKE\_PHONONS` controls whether whether the two LukeScattering processes (eLukeScattering and hLukeScattering) produce secondary phonons (and what fraction of the time), or only records the phonon energy as non-ionizing energy loss (NIEL) on the track:
+The environment variable `$G4CMP\_MAKE\_PHONONS` controls the rate (R) as a fraction of total interactions, at which secondary phonons are produced (by Luke scattering, downconversion, or energy partitioning).
+Secondaries will be produced with a track weight set to 1/R:

 	unsetenv G4CMP_MAKE_PHONONS     # No secondary phonons generated setenv G4CMP_MAKE_PHONONS 1     # Generate phonon at every occurrence
-	setenv G4CMP_LUKE_PHONONS 0.001 # Generate phonon 1:1000 occurrences
+	setenv G4CMP_MAKE_PHONONS 0.001 # Generate phonon 1:1000 occurrences

+When secondary phonons are not produced, the equivalent energy is recorded as non-ionizing energy loss (NIEL) on the track.
+Generating seconary phonons will significantly slow down the simulation.

+The environment variable `$G4CMP\_MAKE\_CHARGES` controls the rate (R) as a fraction of total interactions, at which electron-hole pairs are produced (by energy partitioning or by high-energy phonons).
+Secondaries will be produced with a track weight set to 1/R:

+	unsetenv G4CMP_MAKE_CHARGES     # No new charge pairs generated setenv G4CMP_MAKE_CHARGES 1     # Generate e/h pair at every occurrence
+	setenv G4CMP_MAKE_CHARGES 0.001 # Generate e/h pair 1:1000 occurrences

+When secondary phonons are not produced, the equivalent energy is recorded as non-ionizing energy loss (NIEL) on the track.
 Generating seconary phonons will significantly slow down the simulation.

 For phonon propagation, a set of lookup tables to convert wavevector (phase velocity) direction to group velocity are provided in the lattice